Gentlemen Prefer Blondes (1928 film)

 Gentlemen Prefer Blondes is a 1928 American silent comedy film directed by Mal St. Clair, co-written by Anita Loos based on her 1925 novel, and released by Paramount Pictures.
 No copies are known to exist, and it is now considered to be a lost film.
 The Broadway version Gentlemen Prefer Blondes starring Carol Channing as Lorelei Lee was mounted in 1949.
-It was remade into the film Gentlemen Prefer Blondes with Jane Russell as Dorothy Shaw and Marilyn Monroe as Lorelei Lee in 1953.
+It was remade into the film Gentlemen Prefer Blondes with Jane Russell as Dorothy Shaw and Marilyn Monroe as Lorelei Lee in 1953, directed by Howard Hawks.

 Plot

-Blonde Lorelei and her brunette friend Dorothy search for rich husbands.
+Blonde Lorelei Lee (Ruth Taylor) and her brunette friend Dorothy Shaw (Alice White), are each seeking a wealthy husband They learn that the richest man in the world, the bachelor Henry Spoffard, is boarding a luxury liner to Europe.
+The women purchase tickets for the same voyage.
+Spofford turns out not to be a licentious playboy, but a so-called social reformer intent on investigating immoral Americans abroad.
+Spoffard's seasickness en route prevents his seduction by either woman, but Lorelei obtains Lady Beekman's (Emily Fitzroy) diamond tiara from her love-struck husband Sir Francis Beekman (Mack Swain).

+At the Ritz hotel in Paris, Spoffard and Lorelei begin a liaison that is repeatedly interrupted by his mother and fellow reformers.
+Love triumphs, and the couple are married, the ceremony broadcast on the radio.